k98kurz/mycelium-network-specification/draft-spec.md

 keys of all peers.
 The public keys will be sorted, concatenated, and hashed, and the node whose public key has the least Hamming distance from the hash becomes the network origin.
-- Hub-and-spoke: each peer will prepare a network configuration with itself as the origin and transmit the network configuration to its neighbors if it is a central router for all of its neighbors and the only possible router for them.
+- Spanning tree: each peer will prepare a network configuration with itself as the origin and transmit the network configuration to its neighbors if it is a central router for all of its neighbors and the only possible router for them.
+Alternately, the network configuration may have a target bitstring, and the router with the least XOR distance from that target is elected as the origin.

 ### 5.2 Topological Measurements